FrozenPeak0701/frozenpeak0701.github.io/_pages/about.md

 Hi!
 My name is Zeyu Ma.
 I am currently in the Master's program in Physics at Northwestern University.
 I received my B.S. in Physics (with Honors) with a second major in Computer Science at Johns Hopkins University.

 My current research interest is in quantum many-body physics and Quantum Information related topics.
-My current project is studying the reduced dynamics of a probe spin weakly coupled to a 1D transverse-field Ising model (TFIM) using tensor network methods.
+My current project is studying the reduced dynamics of a probe spin weakly coupled to a 1D transverse-field Ising model (TFIM) using methods based on matrix product state representations.

 My hobbies are playing chess, playing the guitar, stargazing, and playing video games.
 I also enjoy some casual coding and watching/performing magic tricks from time to time.